RobRendell/gTove/README.md

 * Shader for minis handles transparency wrong.
 Should just LERP the whole image onto 1,1,1,alpha.
 * Have a textbox of letters/icons/emojis configurable in Tabletop, which become available to toggle on/off on minis to represent statuses or whatever.
-* Recover from network failure e.g. sleep?
-Also doesn't seem to handle it well if the same client logs out and in as different users a few times.
+* Doesn't seem to handle it well if the same client logs out and in as different users a few times.
 * Make nodes tell each other the number of peers they have, so any with less than others can invite connections?
 * Allow minis with things other than circles for top-down?
 Square plus both orientations of hexes (or maybe auto-align with map if hex-based).